-The resolution service associates a LEX identifier with a specific document address on the net.
-The related system will have a distributed architecture based on two fundamental components: a chain of information in DNS (Domain Name System) and a series of resolution services from URNs to URLs, each competent within a specific domain of the namespace (see Section 8.1 for more details).
+The resolution service associates a LEX identifier with a specific document address on the internet.
+The architecture of the resolution service will be organized in two fundamental components: a chain of information in DNS (Domain Name System) and a series of resolution services from URNs to URLs, each competent within a specific domain of the namespace (see Section 8.1 for more details).